zinagithub/bookstore/README.md

 # bookstore
- Build a simple bookstore management tool with React and Redux.
+ Build a simple bookstore management tool with React and Redux, that allows users to keep track of their reading progress and sort their online libraries by genre and author.

  Assignment:https://github.com/microverseinc/project-redux-bookstore/blob/master/README.md